Diana Dors: Back in Hollywood

 After the birth of her first child in February 1960, and wishing to stay in the United States with Dawson, Dors undertook a cabaret contract to headline at the Dunes hotel and casino in Las Vegas.
 In September 1960, she did a cabaret act at Ciro's, which Variety said was "pleasant enough".

 She appeared in some American films: On the Double (1961), a Danny Kaye comedy, and The Big Bankroll (1962), a crime film also known as King of the Roaring 20's: The Story of Arnold Rothstein.
-She also sold her memoirs to News of the World for $140,000.
-She later claimed she turned down a role in Saturday Night and Sunday Morning.
-She was meant to be in The Ladies' Man with Jerry Lewis but was fired at the last minute.
+She also sold her memoirs to the News of the World for $140,000.
+She later said she turned down a role in Saturday Night and Sunday Morning.

 During the summer of 1961, Dors shot "The Sorcerer's Apprentice", based on Robert Bloch's story, for Alfred Hitchcock Presents.
 The episode was so gruesome that it was suppressed for decades.

 Dors returned to Britain.
 In 1961, she narrowly escaped death at a Guy Fawkes Night party in Wraysbury, where fireworks were accidentally ignited indoors.
 The house was destroyed, three people died in the fire and another one had a fatal heart attack, and Dors was slightly injured while escaping through a window.

 She appeared in Mrs. Gibbons' Boys (1962), West 11 (1963), The Counterfeit Constable (1964), and The Sandwich Man (1966).

 In the early 1960s, she was living in Los Angeles.
 While there she guest starred on episodes of Burke's Law and The Eleventh Hour, and starred in a 1963 episode of The Alfred Hitchcock Hour titled "Run for Doom", co-starring John Gavin, and episodes of Straightaway and Armchair Theatre in Britain.

 She toured Australia in 1963.
 While there, she said 1956 was "my biggest year, and you never can tell whether you will do it again.
 That is what makes show business so fascinating —you never can tell."